Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Digital-Forensocs/2025-10-28-Attacker-Heatmap.md

 tactical: here we are focusing on which TTPs(tactics, techniques, and procedures) are used by the attacker and giving it a score based on opertional stage(in our case, activity and sectors).

-So, what is the score? score is a number we give to techniques as a priority to which one should focus on first in our detection rules and playbooks, trying to cover every possible technique from the highest one to the lowest.
+So, what is the score?
+The score is a number we give to techniques as a priority to which one should focus on first in our detection rules and playbooks, trying to cover every possible technique from the highest one to the lowest.

 ## Example